spyder-ide/lektor-icon/README.md

 ## Changelog

-A changelog for the initial port to Hugo by @SteveLane is [here](changelog.md); if you fork this theme and make changes, please list them.
-It includes the changes after porting it to lektor.
+A changelog for this theme since the initial port to Hugo by @SteveLane is [here](https://github.com/spyder-ide/lektor-icon/blob/master/changelog.md); if you fork this theme and make changes, please list them.